Fun & Exciting for the Whole family

 Tickets: full price: 1 950 HUF, ages 6-26 and above 62: 1 050 HUF

-The most ancient and largest dinos of the world come to Budapest again at the end of September 2013.
-Copies of skeletons, dino nests, fossils of eggs, playful hands-on displays.
+The most ancient and largest dinos of the world came to Budapest again at the end of September 2013.

 Argentina is one of the richest area in the world regarding paleontology findings with 30 sites explored in the previous 3 decades.

-We get to see a large part of this 30-years work in the Hungarian Natural History Museum.
+We saw a large part of this 30-years work in the Hungarian Natural History Museum.

 From 2nd April to 17th November 2008 the Ice Age temporary exhibition was the main attraction in the museum.

 Besides having focused on the era of the last ice age, the exhibition also explained the facts behind global warming highlighting the responsibility of human activity.